G) To The Arctic IMAX

 2 stars out of 4.

 To The Arctic (IMAX) is a forty minute film, which is why I will NOT be giving a synopsis because my synopsis might give away the entire film.
-Not that anyone would care if there were spoilers.
-From the poser alone, you are given a mini synopsis, that gives away enough detail that might even make some people pay the IMAX price to see this.
+From the poster alone, you are given a mini synopsis, that gives away enough detail that might even make some people pay the IMAX price to see this.
 Based on the poster you already understand three things.
 1. Meryl Streep is narrating.
 2, The setting is the Arctic, and 3.
 Polar Bears are involved in the film.

 To The Arctic was a surprise to me.
 Firstly, the narration by Meryl Streep and the score by Paul McCarthy are top notch.
-Now, what the documentarians are showing us on screen in IMAX is breathtakingly beautiful, but isnt very exiting.
+What the documentarians are showing us on screen in IMAX is breathtakingly beautiful, but is not very exiting.
 At times To The Arctic is boring, and at 40 minutes feels like 40 hours.
 The film has a depressing tone, and although the score is excellent, it does not match the sad tone of the film.
 This is one of those movies that is a mystery.
-It contains a good narrator, wonderful score, somewhat interesting story, and picture perfect IMAX filmed cinematography, but when you put this puzzle together you get something mediocre that feels like it is missing something.
+It contains a good narrator, wonderful score, somewhat interesting story, and picture perfect IMAX filmed cinematography, but when you put this puzzle together you get something that left me unsatisfied.